What is it?

 The language, tools, and built-in math functions enable you to explore multiple approaches and reach a solution faster than with spreadsheets or traditional programming languages, such as C/C++ or Java™.

 You can use MATLAB for a range of applications, including signal processing and communications, image and video processing, control systems, test and measurement, computational finance, and computational biology.

 All current UK employees may download and install this application.
 At this time, students are not covered under the university MATLAB license.

 MATLAB can be acquired for installation on a personal computer by registering for a software license and following the instructions relayed to you via email.

 UK currently maintains a site license for this software, so usage is free for current faculty, staff, and students.
 User licenses must be re-registered annually.

-For technical support with download, installation, and license renewal, please call the UKIT Service Desk at 218-HELP (4357) or email email@example.com.
+For technical support with download, installation, and license renewal, please call the UKAT Service Desk at 218-HELP (4357) or email firstname.lastname@example.org.
 Technical support staff in your college or department may also be able to assist you.